RDAngelFish/New_vision_world/README.md

       ![ARC_result1](images/ARC_result1.jpg)

 2. ARC connects Wi-Fi to communicate with HoloLens

-  * After HoloLens connects to ARC and show debug box and buttom of connection
+  * Through HoloLens connects to ARC, it will show a debug box and a buttom of connection to ARC

   ![HoloLens_connection](images/HoloLens_connection.jpg)

 3. ARC connects FTDI to communicate with PC